TempertonLab/tempertonlab.github.io/_pages/ashley.md

 ---
 {% include figure image_path="/assets/images/Ashley_500x500.jpg" %}

-I am a masters student completing my masters by research in bioinformatics at the university of Exeter, UK.
+I am a Graduate Research Assistant using nanopore technologies to sequence viral metagenomics in the West English Channel.
+I am also a masters student completing my masters by research in bioinformatics at the university of Exeter, UK.
 My current area of study is in marine metagenomics and single-cell amplified genomes.

 I completed my undergraduate degree at the University of Exeter in 2015 acheiving a Bachelor of Science with Honours in Biological Sciences (Molecular and Cellular Biology).
 I am hoping to continue my studies in Exeter in the future.